 Branding is not just for corporations.
 Branding is a way to direct your career and attract the kind of clients you want to work with.
-It is how you will be perceived in the marketplace, and just like as everything else, it is important to re-evaluate your branding every once in a while.
-For over a year I have talked about wellness becoming a focus of my practice.
-I am currently fine tuning my brand to reflect this.
-For example my business name has evolved from Time Well Spent – Therapeutic Massage and Spa to Time Well Spent – Massage and Wellness Exchange.
+It is how you will be perceived in the marketplace, and just like everything else, it is important to re-evaluate your branding every once in a while.
+For over a year, I have talked about wellness becoming a focus of my practice.
+I am currently fine-tuning my brand to reflect this.
+For example, my business name has evolved from Time Well Spent – Therapeutic Massage and Spa to Time Well Spent – Massage and Wellness Exchange.

-One of the reasons for doing this is spa has become diluted by lots of businesses in my market calling themselves a spa.
-Most of them have no resemblance to my practice and I do not wish to be lumped with them.
-So what’s a girl to do after investing over 20 years in identifying with therapeutic spa as a primary modality?
+One of the reasons for doing this is that a spa has become diluted by many businesses in my market calling themselves a spa.
+Most of them have no resemblance to my practice, and I do not wish to be lumped with them.
+What’s a girl to do after investing over 20 years in identifying with a therapeutic spa as a primary modality?
 You adjust the brand while still staying authentic and keeping my beloved spa treatments.

 Here are four generally recognized steps in developing a brand that can be used to re-evaluate:

 1. Identify what makes you unique and what your strengths are.
 How do people identify you?
 How do clients describe you when referring people to you?
 I always advise that if someone else can pick up your brochure and plug their name into it, you’re not finished.

 2. Identify your passions.
 Never stop learning and fine-tuning.
 Chart and execute a plan to move from novice to expert.
 Continuing education is not just about reportable hours.
 Be creative in your choices.